Inauguration of John F. Kennedy

 Kennedy had narrowly defeated Richard Nixon, the incumbent vice president, in the presidential election.
-He was the first Catholic to become president, the youngest person elected to the office, and the first U.S. president to have been born in the 20th century.
+Kennedy was the first Catholic to become president, the youngest person elected to the office, and the first person born in the 20th century to serve as U.S. president.

 His inaugural address encompassed the major themes of his campaign and would define his presidency during a time of economic prosperity, emerging social changes, and diplomatic challenges.
 This inauguration was the first in which a poet, Robert Frost, participated in the program.

 For this inauguration, the Joint Congressional Committee on Inaugural Ceremonies was chaired by Senator John Sparkman, and included Senators Carl Hayden and Styles Bridges, and Representatives Sam Rayburn, John W. McCormack, and Charles A. Halleck.